pymc-devs/pymc-examples/examples/gaussian_processes/HSGP-Advanced.myst.md

 }
 ```

-As discussed, you'll see we're handling the 0-centering of `X` before defining the GP.
+As discussed, you'll see we're handling the 0-centering of `X` `before` defining the GP.
 When you're using `pm.HSGP` or `prior_linearized`, you don't need to care about that, as it's done for you under the hood.
-But when using more advanced model like this one, you need to get your hands dirtier as you need to access lower-level functions of the package.
+But when using more advanced models like this one, you need to get your hands dirtier as you need to access lower-level functions of the package.

 ```{code-cell} ipython3
 with pm.Model(coords=coords) as model: